JAKAMI99/rtl-sdr-tetra-detector/README.md

    `blacklist_auto`: Enabled by default.
 Autoscan upon starting for interference to exclude from detecting `blacklist_manual` Use an predefined Array of known Frequencies to ignore.
    `blacklist_custom` Array of frequencies for manual blacklist. e.g. [433.000, 433.500 ]
+   `blacklist_center` Highly recommend!
+Only disable if you know what you are doing.

 ### More about RTL-SDR